 This thread reminds me of the joke:

-An English goes into a bar in Glasgow.
+An Englishman goes into a bar in Glasgow.
 He goes up to the bar and asks for a lager top.

 The whole of the bar goes quiet.